uwbaddev/baddie-match/README.md

 #### Setting up the environment variables
 Make a copy of `.env.sample` and rename it to `.env` in the root directory.
 Set the database to the <name> you just created.
 Run `scripts/createTables.py` to create the required tables.
+For now, you will need to populate the data manually.

 #### Running the app
 Mac/Linux